 EDUC 458 Student Teaching in the Elem.
 School (12) EDUC 488 Professional Interactions (3)

 III.
 Academic Emphasis.
 The academic emphasis component must include 21 semester hours in one of the following five options.
-Minimum GPA of 2.5 required.
+A grade point average of 2.75 required and no grade below a "C" is acceptable.

 A. English/Communication: